suffolklibraries/lgc/content/collections/events/walks-waterfront-west.md

     content:
       -
         type: text
-        text: 'Up to 5 complementary tickets per walk are available, at the discretion of ITGA or , and can include children under the age of 12.'
+        text: 'Up to 5 complementary tickets per walk are available, at the discretion of ITGA and can include children under the age of 12.'
       -
         type: hard_break
   -